robpduo/Team-Profile-Generator/README.md

 Unit tests were done with Jest

 # To Run (from the root directory)
-Install dependencies: npm install
+Install dependencies: npm install</br>
-Run tests: npm run test
+Run tests: npm run test</br>
-Run application: node index.js
+Run application: node index.js</br>

 ## Future Imporvements
 Validation check to determine if the randomly generated ID is unique